Chart Color Schemes

 The educational profile of Catalina exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 13.6%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 8.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (32.9%).
-Educational participation is high at 25.1%, comprising 10.4% in primary education, 7.5% in secondary education, and 2.1% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
+Trade and technical skills are prominent, with 42.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.6% and certificates at 32.9%.

-Educational participation is notably high, with 25.1% of residents currently enrolled in formal education.
+Educational participation is high, with 25.1% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 7.5% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education